tmgasek/homepage/posts/dev-blogs.md

 I worked on this application during a period of a few months, as it was part of the [fullstackopen](https://fullstackopen.com/en/) course from the University of Helsinki.
 This was an invaluable resource from which I learned the majority of my foundational frontend and backend knowledge.
 The course explains and teaches you the concepts, then assigns you a series of challenges where you implement your own code solutions to problems.
 The culmination of those challenges is a Blog posting website, which I have in turn expanded on further in order to create dev-blogs.

+Dev-Blogs is an application for sharing useful programming resources among users.
+I think of it as a public bookmark manager, with the addition of liking and commenting.

+I created a REST backend with Node.js, Express.js, and MongoDB (Mongoose).
+I also implemented a secure password registration system with bcrypt.
+The frontend is a Single Page Application made with React, Redux, and Chakra UI.
+I focused on implementing a robust form system with React Hook Form, and an E2E testing system using the Cypress library.

 ## Technologies used

 - Node.js, Express.js, MongoDB, Mongoose, jwtoken, bcrypt